sds-smith/next_portfolio/src/blog/Hooking_into_Search_Params.md

 # Hooking into Search Params

 <p></p>
-<p>We sometimes find situations where it may be necessary to share data across components or even across browser sessions by storing it above/ outside the context of React. </p>
+<p>We sometimes find situations where it may be necessary to share data across components or even across browser sessions by storing it above/ outside the context of React, without leaning on an external State Management library. </p>
 <p></p>
 <p>There are, of course, conventions for this: For sharing data across components outside normal React context, we can use url query string params, and for persisting data across browser sessions we can use local storage.</p>
 <p></p>